Zymbit-Docs/docs/content/getting-started/scm/quickstart/index.md

 #### Power On and Bootup
  * Connect up the ethernet and 12V power.
 The unit is designed to run headless.
 You do not need a monitor, keyboard, or mouse.
+As shipped, the hostname is `zymbit-dev` and a user named `zymbit` can be used for SSH login.
+SSH login is restricted to only use keys.

  * Monitor the Blue LED on the Zymbit SCM module.
 It will go through the following stages:
     - one slow blink  *initializing the SCM*
     - one -> two -> three -> four blinks *Verified Boot is verifying the signed file information*